Are You with It?: Plot

 Previously infallible actuary Milton Haskins is mortified when he misplaces a decimal point which would have cost the Nutmeg Insurance Company money if it had not been caught.
 He also loses a brand new promotion.
 Depressed, he lets wisecracking carny Goldie McGoldrick talk him into getting "with it" and joining Acres of Fun, a traveling carnival.
 They discover that Milton can tap dance (due to his mathematical skills) and sing.
 He gets to show off his newfound abilities when a performer shows up drunk.
 Milton dances and sings "Down at Baba's Alley", and the act gets three curtain calls.

-Milton's fiancee and former secretary, Vivian Reilly, tries to get him to resume his old, humdrum life, but he likes it where he is.
+Milton's fiancée and former secretary, Vivian Reilly, tries to get him to resume his old, humdrum life, but he likes it where he is.
 Bunny La Fleur, Goldie's girl, talks Vivian into coming along so she can try to change Milton's mind.
 Meanwhile, a mysterious person tries to search through Milton's suitcase, and when Milton shows up, throws a knife at him.

 On the train, Sally (at the instigation of Herman Bogel, the carnival's accountant) asks Milton about insurance to find out more about him.
 Vivian overhears what sounds like Milton being too friendly with Sally from the next compartment, though Milton is actually dealing with Sally's dog Boopsie.
 That causes a rift between the couple.